hvrt-vcs/hvrt/designs/repo_data_structures.md

 - Is it worth making chunks a canonical part of the hash calculation and merkle tree?
   This may create a weird situation where blob contents may match, but their hashes differ because they were chunked differently at different times.
   Perhaps there is a way to do this that isn't merely hashing chunk references to generate the blob hash.

 ### Annotation

 Annotations make modifications to commits after the initial commit.
-They are included in hash calculations for the current commit, but do not change previous commit hash calculations, so they are non destructive in nature.
-They can only change header data, not blob or tree data.
-One can think of annotations as non-destructively layer new headers ontop of old headers.
+They are included in hash calculations for the current commit, but do not change previous commit hash calculations, thus they are non destructive in nature.
+They can change header data, not blob or tree data.
+One can think of annotations as non-destructively layering new headers on top of old headers.
 For example, if a commit authorship was incorrectly attributed to a dev, an annotation could layer this change on top of the original commit without destroying the original author data that goes into checking merkle tree integrity.

 - Open question: which annotation "wins" in a merge situation with annotations in both branches?
+  - Probably the one from the commit with the latest timestamp.

 ### Hash ID